ning/cosmic/README.md

 ## Authentication types

-Cosmos2 currently supports these authentication types:
+Cosmic currently supports these authentication types:

 #### ldap

-Cosmos2 will authenticate with a configured LDAP server before proceeding, using [net-ldap](http://net-ldap.rubyforge.org/).
+Cosmic will authenticate with a configured LDAP server before proceeding, using [net-ldap](http://net-ldap.rubyforge.org/).
 The LDAP configuration has the following form:

     ldap:
       host:       <LDAP host>